About this site

 Honest about the gaps:

-- Hand-on reviews don't exist yet.
+- Hands-on reviews don't exist yet.
 Everything here is spec-derived.
 No one on this site has personally used these monitors.
 Cross-reference with RTINGS or the manufacturer page for anything that matters to your purchase.

 Spot something wrong?

 The most useful thing you can do is tell us.
 Spec errors, stale prices, broken links, picks that seem off — the feedback form goes to an inbox we actually read.
+Or skip the form and email contact@monitorpickers.com directly — see the contact page.